Swift SDK

 To get started, you will need to set up a publisher account to get a

-The Swift Package Manager is integrated to Swift and is one of the easiest ways to add a dependency to an iOS app.
-Once the Swift Package is setup add KontextSwiftSDK into your list of dependencies.File > Add Package Dependencies ... and paste the URL into search.
+The Swift Package Manager is the simplest way to add dependencies to your iOS app.
+Once the package is set up, add KontextSwiftSDK to your list of dependencies.File > Add Package Dependencies ... and paste the URL into the search field.

 CocoaPods

-If you prefer CocoaPods instead.
-Add the following line to yourPodfile:
+If you prefer using CocoaPods, add the following line to yourPodfile:

 2. Initialize AdsProvider